oazevedo/GDPR-is-my-Website-Insecure/README.md

 - "GDPR - Is My Website inSecure.pdf" is a short presentation

-- "GDPR Websites - technical requirements.pdf" for hosting and developers
+- "GDPR Websites - technical requirements.pdf" is a guide for hosting and developers

-- "GDPR Websites - security, privacy, performance, quality.pdf" for hosting, developers, data protection officer and owner of website
+- "GDPR Websites - security, privacy, performance, quality.pdf" is a guide for hosting, developers and data protection officer